Cetbang: Majapahit decline and the rise of Islam (1478–1600)

 After (the Portuguese) came to Malacca, then met (each other), they shot (the city) with cannon.
 So all the people of Malacca were surprised, shocked to hear the sound of the cannon.
 They said, "What is this sound, like thunder?".
 Then the cannon came about the people of Malacca, some lost their necks, some lost their arms, some lost their thighs.
 The people of Malacca were even more astonished to see the effect of the gun.
 They said: "What is this weapon called that is round, yet is sharp enough to kill?"

 Lendas da India by Gaspar Correia and Asia Portuguesa by Manuel de Faria y Sousa confirmed Sejarah Melayu's account.
 Both recorded a similar story, although not as spectacular as described in Sejarah Melayu.
 The Epic of Hang Tuah narrates a Malaccan expedition to the country of Rum (the Ottoman Empire) to buy bedil (guns) and large meriam (cannons) after their first encounter with the Portuguese in 1509 CE, indicating their shortage of firearms and gunpowder weapons.
-Malaccan expedition to Rum (Ottoman Turks) to buy cannons never actually happened, it was only mentioned in the fictitious literature Hikayat Hang Tuah, which in reality based on the sending of a series of Acehnese embassies to the Ottoman Empire in the 16th century.
+The Malaccan expedition to Rum (Ottoman Turks) to buy cannons never actually happened, it was only mentioned in the fictitious literature Hikayat Hang Tuah, which in reality was based on the sending of a series of Acehnese embassies to the Ottoman Empire in the 16th century.

 When the Portuguese came to the archipelago, they referred to it as berço, which was also used to refer to any breech-loading swivel gun, while the Spaniards call it verso.

 A Madurese galley, showing four cetbang.

 Colonial era (1600–1945)

 When the Dutch captured Makassar's fort of Somba Opu (1669), they seized 33 large and small bronze cannons, 11 cast-iron cannons, 145 base (breech-loading swivel gun) and 83 breech-loading gun chamber, 60 muskets, 23 arquebuses, 127 musket barrels, and 8483 bullets.

 Bronze breech-loading swivel guns, called ba'dili, were brought by Makassan sailors on trepanging voyages to Australia.
 Matthew Flinders recorded the use of small cannon on board Makassan perahu off the Northern Territory in 1803.
 Vosmaer (1839) writes that Makassan fishermen sometimes took their small cannon ashore to fortify the stockades they built near their processing camps to defend themselves against hostile Aborigines.
 Dyer (ca. 1930) noted the use of cannon by Makassans, in particular the bronze breechloader with 2 inches (50.8 mm) bore.

 The Americans fought Moros equipped with breech-loading swivel guns in the Philippines in 1904.
-These guns are usually referred to as lantaka or breech-loading lantaka.
+These guns were usually referred to as lantaka or breech-loading lantaka.